Community Investment Grants

-3) Capacity Building Grants improve a nonprofit's ability to fullfill its mission.
+3) Capacity Building Grants improve a nonprofit's ability to fulfill its mission.

 The Grant Process

 United Way staff works closely with grant panel volunteers and our Community Impact Council to ensure grant dollars are invested wisely, supporting the most needed services in our local communities.
 Find out more about our community-driven process by reviewing the Grant Process Document.